Top 10 Most Profitable Companies in the World

 List of Most Profitable Companies in the World

-The largest bank in the United States, JPMorgan Chase is a powerhouse in global finance.
+The largest bank in the United States, JPMorgan Chase is a powerhouse in global finance and the only pure financial-services firm to make the top 10.
 Its profitability stems from a diverse range of operations, including investment banking, commercial banking, and asset management.
 Its ability to navigate complex financial markets and serve a vast client base, from individual savers to the world's biggest corporations, makes it a consistent leader in profitability.
+It now anchors the bottom of the list, having narrowly edged out China's ICBC as the AI boom lifted several tech firms far above the banks.

 8. Meta Platforms (Facebook)

-Meta Platforms, formerly Facebook, has transformed into one of the world's most profitable companies through its dominance in social media and digital advertising.
-The company's profitability comes from its vast ecosystem of platforms including Facebook, Instagram, WhatsApp, and its growing metaverse investments.
-Its advertising business benefits from its massive user base and sophisticated targeting capabilities.
+Meta Platforms, formerly Facebook, remains one of the world's most profitable companies through its dominance in social media and digital advertising.
+The company's profitability comes from its vast ecosystem of platforms including Facebook, Instagram, WhatsApp, and Threads, along with heavy investment in AI.
+Its advertising business benefits from its massive user base and increasingly AI-driven targeting capabilities.
+Of the tech giants on this list, Meta's profit is among the "cleanest" — driven almost entirely by core operations rather than one-time gains.

 7. Berkshire Hathaway

-Led by the legendary investor Warren Buffett, Berkshire Hathaway is a unique entity on this list.
+Now led by CEO Greg Abel, who succeeded the legendary investor Warren Buffett, Berkshire Hathaway is a unique entity on this list.
 It is a massive conglomerate holding company that owns a diverse portfolio of businesses, from insurance (GEICO) and railroads to utilities and consumer products.
-Its profitability is a reflection of Buffett's famously successful long-term investment strategy and the company's ability to generate consistent returns across multiple industries.
+Its profitability reflects Buffett's famously successful long-term investment strategy and the company's ability to generate consistent returns across multiple industries.
+Note that Berkshire's GAAP net income swings widely from quarter to quarter because it includes unrealized gains and losses on its enormous stock portfolio; its underlying operating earnings are steadier but lower.

 6. Amazon

 Microsoft has successfully transformed itself from a PC-focused software company into a cloud computing and enterprise services giant.
-The main driver of its profitability is its intelligent cloud segment, which includes the rapidly growing Azure platform.
+The main driver of its profitability is its intelligent cloud segment, which includes the rapidly growing Azure platform and its central role in the AI infrastructure buildout.
 Its traditional strongholds, like Windows and Office, have also successfully transitioned to subscription-based models, ensuring a steady and massive income stream.
+Its TTM net income was boosted by a roughly $7.6 billion one-time gain tied to its OpenAI investment; excluding it, underlying profit is closer to $118 billion.

 Summary of the Top 10 Most Profitable Companies